richardmthompson/voxmanifestor-docs/docs/about.md

 ## Our Vision
 We believe that the next generation of applications will be redefined by their voice-based intelligent interfaces.

-The best applications will be those that can effectively understand and communicate, and help us by extending our existing cognitive abilities: our intelligence, planning and reasoning, and ability to execute the most effective goal-driven behaviours at the right time.
+The best applications will be those that can effectively understand and communicate, and help us by extending our existing cognition:

+* our intelligence, planning and reasoning,
+* our ability to execute the most effective goal-driven behaviours at the right time.